Threat Versus Opportunity

 There’s no school or curriculum for a trading psychologist.
 And as I started working with traders in 1996, I realized my prior professional experience would come in handy.

 The human brain is designed to survive more than to thrive.
 That’s a matter of evolutionary biology - our ancestors who were good at detecting threats and identifying opportunity survived and passed on their genes.
+Our cave-man ancestors who survived were able to very quickly determine whether or not something is an opportunity that meets an immediate need, such as hunger. |

 The detection of threat or opportunity occurs both consciously and subconsciously.
 On the subconscious level it often occurs in less than a second, and then our conscious mind begins to deliberate.